Accident won't keep Blackhawk BBQ down

 At 10:50 a.m., Idaho State Police investigated the crash involving Transtrum and two passengers southbound on I-15 at milepost 88, south of Blackfoot.

-Police said all occupants were wearing a seatbelt.
+Police said all occupants were wearing seat belts.
 Transtrum was transported by ground ambulance to Bingham Memorial Hospital in Blackfoot, where he was treated and released.
 The southbound lanes were blocked for approximately two hours.

 His business, which was launched in July, uses the name Blackhawk because Transtrum was a Blackhawk helicopter pilot assigned to an air assault unit in Iraq, where he flew 79 combat missions.
 His unit was called Phoenix, and now Transtrum and family friends are determined to have the business rise from the ashes of Wednesday’s accident.
 His military career ended after he was injured on a mission.